 Welcome to my website!

-I plan to be on the 2025-2026 academic job market!
+I am currently on the academic job market!

 I am a Mexican-born French Canadian studying American politics.
 I am also a 1.5-generation immigrant and first-generation student.
 Before coming to Harvard, I received excellent research training at l'Université de Montréal, where I was a member of the Research Chair in Electoral Studies and the Centre for the Study of Democratic Citizenship